DangDuyKhang1999/pdsnd_github/README.md

 + bikeshare.py: Python script for performing the analysis

 ### Credits
-This project is based on data provided by Motivate, a bike share system provider for major cities in the United States.
+This project utilizes data provided by Motivate, a leading bike share system provider for major cities in the United States.
+The development of this project was also guided by insights and code snippets from several blog posts and repositories.
-Additionally, various blog posts and repositories were consulted for insights and code snippets during the development of this project.